 Being left in limbo for many months is causing distress for claimants.
 Many of whom suffer from serious health conditions.
 The typical disorders include cancer, multiple sclerosis, anxiety, dementia, and severe depression.

 The Department for Work and Pensions handles these benefit claims.
-They admitted that 'PIP clearance times' had risen over the first six months of 2017.
+They admitted that 'PIP clearance times' had risen sharply over the first six months of 2017.

 More worrying, are the figures showing thousands of claimants getting rejected for PIP.
 They include many trying to move over from the outdated DLA benefit.
-More bad news highlights the divergence between winning a DWP appeal compared to that of an independent tribunal.

 Getting rejected for PIP means lodging an internal appeal with the Department for Work and Pensions.
 More than half a million people lodged such appeals since the launch of PIP in 2013.

 Reports show that less than 20% of these appeals actually succeed.
 That is alarming when you compare it to a 62% success rate for those fighting a DWP decision at a full tribunal.